vish4321/Handheld-health-monitoring-system/README.md

 # Handheld-health-monitoring-system
-Using STM32F4 Discovery board.
+Using STM32F4 Discovery board (STM32F407VGTx).
-Intended to be run on Keil v5 IDE, with STM32 CMSIS and HAL add-ons.
+Intended to be run on Keil v5 IDE, with CMSIS and HAL add-ons.